BassantKhaled259/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that changes the working directory to the previous one "cd -" a script that lists all files "ls -al . .. /boot" a script that prints the type of the file named iamafile "file /tmp/iamafile"
+ a script that changes the working directory to the previous one "cd -" a script that lists all files "ls -al . .. /boot" a script that prints the type of the file named iamafile "file /tmp/iamafile" Create a symbolic link "in -s /bin/ls _ls_"